-As the guardian of your family, you want to both protect your children and help them be their best.
+As a parent, you want to both protect your children and help them be their best.
 Helping them to learn and grow is a big way to achieve both goals.
-You’ll want to give you kids a head start in their education, and safely navigate them through the sometimes tricky terrain of grade school.
+You’ll want to give your kids a head start in their education so they can safely navigate through the sometimes tricky terrain of grade school.
 There are many ways to help your child adjust to and do well in school.

 Give your child a boost in school

 Support your student at home.
 Learning never stops.
 Here’s how to support your student at any age:

 - Give your child a quiet place to study; help your student develop a routine.

 - Monitor homework and help your student chip away at larger projects.